GeorgeValergas/GeorgeValergas.github.io/_posts/2014-01-11-Nothing-after-2.md

   - A wise man once said this

-That is not to say that worthless evebnts occur after this time, just that they are not *good*.
+That is not to say that worthless events occur after this time, just that they are not *good*.